-The clinical effectiveness programme is overseen by the trust's clinical effectiveness management group, chaired by the Medical Director.
-The management group provides assurance that the trust is delivering the required standards and improvement, reporting risks via the chair's assurance report to the Quality and Performance committee.
-The management group conducts an annual review of effectiveness and in 2020/21 the management group was found to have delivered on its terms of reference.
+The clinical effectiveness programme is overseen by the trusts clinical effectiveness committee, chaired by the Medical Director.
+The committee provides assurance that the trust is delivering the required standards and improvement, reporting risks via the chairs assurance report to the Quality and Performance committee.
+The committee conducts an annual review of effectiveness.
+In 2020-21 the committee was found to have delivered on its terms of reference.